kryzar/worksheet/README.md

 > [!NOTE]
 > Compilation happens in a single working directory in `/tmp` dedicated solely
 > to the input file.
-That, and with the use of `latexmk`, the file is compiled
+With that, and the use of `latexmk`, the file is compiled
 > only if it has been modified.

 > [!WARNING]